spectrocloud/hello-universe/README.md

 ### Reverse Proxy

 A Docker container with a reverse proxy is available.
 The reverse proxy is usefull for scenarios when you need to deploy the hello universe application into a Kubernetes cluster or similar architectures and need the UI to route requests internal to the hosting platform.
 An example of such behavior is needing to to reach a private API inside the Kubernetes cluster. **The reverse proxy expects the API to be listening on port `3000`.**

 ```shell
 docker run -p 8080:8080 -p 3000:3000  -e SVC_URI="http://myprivate.api.address.example:3000" -e API_URI="http://myloadbalancer.example:3000"  ghcr.io/spectrocloud/hello-universe:1.1.0-proxy
 ```

+## Image Verification

+We sign our images through [Cosign](https://docs.sigstore.dev/signing/quickstart/).
+Review the [Image Verification](./docs/image-verification.md) page to learn more.

-# Development
+## Development

 Create an environment file `.env` file and add the following values: